JonatasAlexandrao/paes-ilimitados/acertar.md

 ----------------------------------------
 410x750

-  - talvez filtrar a tabela quando a lista do dropdown for filtrada tb
+  - talvez filtrar a tabela quando a lista do dropdown for filtrada tb.

   - No celular quando digita a primeira letra não abre a lista de pesquisa só apartir da segunda letra